emorydunn/StreamDeckPlugin/README.md

 }
 ```

-My using the `@main` attribute your plugin will be automatically initialized.
+By using the `@main` attribute your plugin will be automatically initialized.

 ## Responding to Events